PostgREST/postgrest/.github/CONTRIBUTING.md

   then [find your logs](http://blog.endpoint.com/2014/11/dear-postgresql-where-are-my-logs.html).

-* If your database schema has changed while the PostgREST server is running, [send the server a `SIGUSR1` signal](http://postgrest.org/en/stable/admin.html#schema-reloading) or restart it to ensure the schema cache is not stale.
+* If your database schema has changed while the PostgREST server is running, [send the server a `SIGUSR1` signal](http://postgrest.org/en/latest/admin.html#schema-reloading) or restart it to ensure the schema cache is not stale.
 This sometimes fixes apparent bugs.

 ## Code

+We have a fully nix-based development environment with many tools for a smooth development workflow available.
+Check the [development docs](https://github.com/PostgREST/postgrest/blob/main/nix/README.md) on how to set it up and use it.

 ### Haskell Conventions